 Let $l^\nu$ be a prime power.
 Following Browder \cite{Browder}, {\em algebraic $K$-theory with $\bbZ/l^\nu$-coefficients} is defined as follows

 where $\bbS/l^\nu$ stands for the mod-$l^\nu$ Moore spectrum.
 Note that we have the following short exact sequences:

 Assume that $1/l\in k$.
-Under this assumption, the $\infty$-functor \eqref{eq:coefficients} is a localizing $\bbA^1$-homotopy invariant: condition (C1) follows from the fact that $\bbK(-)$ satisfies condition (C1) and that $-\wedge \bbS/l^\nu$ preserves cofiber sequences, condition (C2) follows from \cite[Thm.~1.2]{Tab}, and condition (C3) follows from the fact that $\bbK(-)$ and $-\wedge \bbS/l^\nu$ preserve filtered colimits; consult \cite[Example~8.21]{book}.
-The $\infty$-functor \eqref{eq:coefficients} satisfied moreover the extra condition (C4): this follows from Thomason's work \cite[Thms.~2.7 and 5.7]{ThomasonActions} and from the fact that $-\wedge \bbS/l^\nu$ preserves cofiber sequences.
+Under this assumption, the $\infty$-functor \eqref{eq:coefficients} is a localizing $\bbA^1$-homotopy invariant: condition (C1) follows from the fact that $\bbK(-)$ satisfies condition (C1) and that $-\wedge \bbS/l^\nu$ preserve cofiber sequences, condition (C2) follows from \cite[Thm.~1.2]{Tab}, and condition (C3) follows from the fact that $\bbK(-)$ and $-\wedge \bbS/l^\nu$ preserve filtered colimits; consult \cite[Example~8.21]{book}.
+The $\infty$-functor \eqref{eq:coefficients} satisfies moreover the extra condition (C4): this follows from Thomason's work \cite[Thms.~2.7 and 5.7]{ThomasonActions} and from the fact that $-\wedge \bbS/l^\nu$ preserve cofiber sequences.
 Therefore, Theorem \ref{thm:completion} and Corollary \ref{cor:main} applied to $E=\bbK(-;\bbZ/l^\nu)$ and to $o=\bbS$ yields the following equivalence and isomorphisms:

 To the best of the authors' knowledge, both $\theta$ as well as $\theta_\ast$ are new in the literature.